ken0361/Group_Project/Portfolio/System Design.md

 #### 6. Decide whether to send the reminder according to the status of the book

 If the "booked" column shows "user_id" instead of "null", the notification will be sent to the user (through MQTT with topic "user_id") after pressing the send key.

+### Web application:

+The web application is mainly designed for students who want to query the information of books in the certain library and make the reservation instantly.
+Also, the user could receive the notification from the librarian (M5stack) directly when the book return to the library immediately.

+The website provides three parts:
+(1) Login and Registeration
+(2) Query and Reserve books
+(3) Notifications

+#### 1. Login and Registration
+In order to entering the library management system, the user has to login their account and register a new account.

+#### 2. Query and Reserve books
+In this page, the users can search and reserve books via MQTT communicating with the desktop.
+The topic for sending query request is “WEB_query ", and " response_to_WEB " is the topic for acquiring detailed nformation.

+By clicking the “Query” button, the user can search book with either its name or the author name.
+At the same time, it send the message to the desktop via MQTT and received the relative information.
+The received message is parsed and displayed on the web page.

+#### 3. Notifications
+check the reservations and receive the notification when the book returned to the library (receive the message from stack)

 ## User stories
 ### Desktop